 I am a country mouse.
 My brother, however, is a city mouse.
 Our lifestyles could not be more opposite.
 He has lived in Cambridge, London, but primarily in New York City, where apartments have their quirks and run on the small side.
 New Yorkers have adjusted and know the tricks to get the most out of their space.
+And if you are looking to move from the country to the city, selling your house could be a challenge, luckily there’s always quick cash offer Texas.
 Maybe because of his metropolitan living, I was intrigued…

 On my Mac, I have a file entitled “Small Spaces”, which is full of pictures that I find engaging for one reason or another, which will take me quite a while to get through, but I wanted to start and show you a few!